 The University Conduct Board is comprised of students, faculty, and professional staff members at Drexel University who serve on both the University Hearing Board and the University Appeal Board.
-The University Conduct Board hears all cases of misconduct in which the accused student or student organization has contested the charges.
+The University Conduct Board hears most* cases of misconduct in which the accused student or student organization has contested the charges.
 The Board decides whether or not the student/organization is "in violation" of the policies stated in the University's Code of Conduct based on the information presented at the hearing.
 Should the Board find the student/organization "in violation," the board will then recommend the appropriate developmental and punitive sanctions to the University Hearing Officer.

-The University Conduct Board also hears all cases in which the student/organization has chosen to appeal the decision of the University Appeal Board and/or the decision of the University Hearing Officer.
+The University Conduct Board also hears most* cases in which the student/organization has chosen to appeal the decision of the University Appeal Board and/or the decision of the University Hearing Officer.
 The University Appeal Board will determine if sufficient grounds exist for the appeal, and will then uphold or deny the appeal.
-Should the Board uphold the appeal, depending upon which grounds on which the appeal was based, the Board then will determine more appropriate sanctions and/or order the case to be reconsidered.
+Should the Board uphold the appeal, depending upon the grounds on which the appeal was based, the Board then will determine more appropriate sanctions and/or order the case to be reconsidered.

 For obvious reasons, in no instance will any Board member who served on the original hearing serve on the Appeal Board for the same case.